How to Update Your Website Safely

 “If plugins can cause the website to crash why update them? “you ask.
 As I said above, the newer versions of the plugins are safer and less likely to get your website hacked.
 As long as you obey the simple rule of making a fresh backup before updating them then you will have no problems.

-BTW, if you are paranoid like me you will also keep a couple of spare copies of your website – one on something like Dropbox and another on an external hard drive because things do happen and better safe than sorry.
+BTW, if you are paranoid like me you will also keep a couple of spare copies of your website.
+Keep one online on something like Dropbox and another on an external hard drive.
+This is because things do happen and it is far better to be safe than sorry.

 There are several other tips for making your website more secure and I plan on writing more Info Blogs on them.